hrjakobsen/Tropicode/README.md

 ================================================================================
 ```

-All analysis is performed statically (without executing the program), and hence will not incur a runtime overhead, and
+All analysis is performed statically (without executing the program), and hence will not incur a
-will catch protocol errors before the program is deployed.
+runtime overhead, and will catch protocol errors before the program is deployed.

 # Is this a Java tool?

-Yes and no. The checker itself performs all analysis on the Java bytecode (the compiled code for the JVM).
-This means
+Yes and no. The checker itself performs all analysis on the Java bytecode (the compiled code for the
-that the tool will work for Java code, but also for other languages that compiles to Java bytecode such as Scala, Kotlin
+JVM).
+This means that the tool will work for Java code, but also for other languages that compiles
-or Clojure.
-Be aware though, that the protocol specifications _are_ language specific and must relate to the compiled
+to Java bytecode such as Scala, Kotlin or Clojure.
+Be aware though, that the protocol
+specifications _are_ language specific and must relate to the compiled
 `.class` files, and not necessarily the classes defined in the program text.

-For Java this is pretty straightforward, as classes generated classes matches closely the ones defined in the program
+For Java this is pretty straightforward, as classes generated classes matches closely the ones
-text, for other languages this may not be the case.
-The `@Protocol` annotation is currently provided by the tool for use
+defined in the program text, for other languages this may not be the case.
+The `@Protocol`
-in Java programs.
-In the future this will expanded to other languages as well.
+annotation is currently provided by the tool for use in Java programs.
+In the future this will
+expanded to other languages as well.

 # Todo

 * Add choice typestates
-    * Requires parsing of enum classes along with analysis of the static jump-arrays in other classes
+    * Requires parsing of enum classes along with analysis of the static jump-arrays in other
+      classes
 * Implement rest of bytecode operations
-    * 191 / 204 implemented
+    * 197 / 204 implemented
 * Track objects in:
     * Parameters
-* Initialize static members in &lt;clinit&gt;
-* Check method bodies upon reaching an invocation (to check aliasing)
 * Handle arrays
     * On AASTORE, we should lose track of the object
     * On AALOAD how do we handle calls on the returned objects?